ElianCordoba/softwareontheroad/src/content/s3-cloudfront-angular-react.md

 draft: true
 ---

-# You web application is ready to be released but, where will you hosting it?
+# You web application is ready to be released but, where will you host it?

-**By using AWS S3 buckets as your hosting and AWS Cloudfront as your content delivery network your website will be ready to handle large amounts of traffic.**
+**By using AWS S3 buckets as your hosting and AWS CloudFront as your content delivery network your website will be ready to handle large amounts of traffic.**

-In this tutorial we will discuss how to implement a scalable hosting solution and distribution for your web application.
+In this tutorial, we will discuss how to implement a scalable hosting solution and distribution for your web application.

 You need an AWS account.
 If you don't already have one, (follow this easy tutorial.)[LINK]